neo-project/docs/en-us/sc/tutorial/migrate.md

 - NeoSmartContractPlugin v2.9.3
 - The latest [Neo-GUI](https://github.com/neo-project/neo-gui/releases)

-## Implement the migrate interface
+## Implementing the migrate interface
 To enable migration function, you need to implement the migrate interface in the contract, as shown below:
 ```c#
        	...